F-Lauria/Speec_classification/README.md

 * [Dependencies](#dependencies)

 ## General info
 After finishing with good results a University Machine Learning challenge, I decided to share it with you.
-This challenge was hosted in [Google CodeLabs](https://codelabs.developers.google.com) and my team reached the *5th* position among 80+ teams.
+This challenge was hosted in [Codalab](https://codalab.org/) and my team reached the *5th* position among 80+ teams.
 As previously mentioned we will deal with different ML and DL algorithms, namely:

 * Decision Forest
 * CNN 2D